Skip to main content

 Multi-factor composite (wide)

-Wider blend across quality, momentum, value and low-vol signals than QMJ alone.
+Wider blend across quality, momentum, value and low-loss signals than QMJ.

 MomentumPipeline